 Tours in Lebanon

-The reason why I decided to rent a car in Lebanon, was the high costs for tours and private drivers.
-Expect to pay 100$ for a driver for the day, tips and entrance fees not included.
+The reason why I decided to rent a car in Lebanon, was the high costs of tours and private drivers.
+Expect to pay 100$ for a driver for the day, tips and entrance fees are not included.

 Another great tour to book is a day trip to explore Anjar, Ksara, and Baalbek, including guides, transport, and lunch.
 Check for options here.

 Whichever day tour you decide to book, always ask about the pick-up location.
 Is transport included?
 Is a dedicated guide included or will the driver just point out some things along the route?
 What is the maximum number of participants and are entrance fees included?

 Weigh all your options carefully.
 If you’re with a small group, it can be beneficial to just rent a car for 1 or 2 days and venture off on your own.
 If you’re looking for a company, the guided day tours from Beirut are super sociable and a great way to meet new people.